travis-ci/docs-travis-ci-com/_includes/deploy/providers/pages_git.md

 Support for deployments to GitHub Pages is in **alpha**.
 Please see [Maturity Levels](/user/deployment-v2#maturity-levels) for details.
 ## Known options

-Use the following options to further configure the deployment:
+Use the following options to further configure the deployment.
+Either `token` or `deploy_key` are required.

 | `repo` | Repo slug &mdash; type: string, default: `repo slug` |
 | `token` | GitHub oauth token with repo permission &mdash; **secret**, type: string, alias: `github_token` |